aau-claaudia/hpc/docs/external-hpc/lumi.md

 ## Access

 The system is funded by [EuroHPC](https://www.lumi-supercomputer.eu/eurohpcju/) and the [LUMI consortium](https://www.lumi-supercomputer.eu/lumi-consortium/) which Denmark is a member of.
-For this reason AAU-users can acquire compute time for LUMI by:

-  - submitting an application to EuroHPC or DeiC
-  - making use of AAU's local ressources, which provides our researchers with **direct access** to the system.
+For this reason CLAAUDIA can provide AAU-users with **direct access** to the system.

 ### Recommendations for acquiring compute time on LUMI